lol-russo/tachyons/readme.md

 #### Dev

-Compile all of your wonderful changes by running
+Compile all of your changes by running

 ```npm start```